lakeedrock/cloubi_blog_server/README.md

 ## Run the Project

-Go to the project root directory nd run following command to run the project
+Go to the project root directory and run following command to run the project

 ```sh
 docker-compose up